drduh/gone/README.md

 ## Debug

-To run gone on Linux in debug mode:
+To run in debug mode on Linux:

 ```
 make debug